 CDPHP Role: The data and evaluation unit will house, train, and supervise the contract epidemiologist.

 Partner Role: Partners will benefit from the expertise of an epidemiologist.
-Timing (Now, Next, Later): Now → Later

 Objective 1: Maximize impact of evidence-based wellness policies.
-(Champion: Lily Helzer, CDPHP Section Manager) in collaboration with
+(Champion: CDPHP Section Manager) in collaboration with Bureau leadership

-Impact: By the end of 2027, CDPHP and its partners have a completed toolkit that systematically identifies approaches to implementing and
+Impact: By the end of 2027, CDPHP and its partners have a completed toolkit that systematically identifies approaches to implementing and communicating policy.